Short breaks and weekend getaways from Brisbane

 The coastal city of Tweed Heads brilliantly blends a buzzing vibe with a relaxing atmosphere.
 And it’s the perfect base to explore the great outdoors: sparkling coastline, winding rivers, and leading national parks are all within easy reach.

-Best outdoor attraction: Ahoy there – relax on a Tweed River cruise as it snakes past glorious scenery that includes the spectacular sight of Mt Warning.
+Best outdoor attraction: Relax on a Tweed River cruise as it snakes past glorious scenery, including the spectacular sight of Mt Warning.

-Best rainy day attraction: Swap grey skies for an array of vibrant colours that explode from the walls of Tweed Regional Gallery.
+Best rainy-day attraction: Swap grey skies for an array of vibrant colours that explode from the walls of Tweed Regional Gallery in nearby Murwillumbah.

-Underrated attraction: Take advantage of the abundant strip of enticing coastline that extends both north and south of Tweed Heads.
+Underrated attraction: Take advantage of the enticing beaches dotted both north and south of Tweed Heads.
 Or daytrip to Lamington National Park for a world-class wander through rainforest.

 Budget tip: Head to Point Danger Lookout for spectacular views and a splash of maritime history depicted through memorials, plaques, and other monuments.